Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Conclusion

 \section{Conclusion}

 We analyzed recent studies implementing NeSy for NLP in order to test whether the promises of NeSy are materializing in NLP.
 We attempted to find a pattern in a small and widely variable set of studies, and ultimately we do not believe there are enough results to draw definitive conclusions.
-Only 34 studies met the criteria for our review, and many of them (in the \textit{Sequential} category) we would not consider truly integrated NeSy systems.
-The one thing studies which show promise \cite{Bianchi2019161, Skrlj2021989,Yao201842,Mao2019,Huo2019159} in meeting the specified goals have in common is that they all belong to the tightly integrated set of NeSy categories, \textit{Cooperative} and \textit{Compiled} which is good news for NeSy.
-Two out of these five report lower computational cost than baselines, and performance on par or slightly above baselines, though we must reiterate that performance comparisons are not possible as discussed in Section \ref{sec:datasets}.
-We've seen that studies implementing both implicit and explicit reasoning meet the most NeSy goals, but suffer from high computational cost.
-Furthermore, explicit reasoning still often requires hand crafted domain specific rules and logic which makes them difficult to scale or generalize to other applications.
+Only 59 studies met the criteria for our review, and many of them (in the \textit{Sequential} category) we would not consider truly integrated NeSy systems.
+The one thing studies which meet the most goals \cite{Chen_Gao_Moss_2021,Zhang_Wang_Yu_Wang_Wang_Jiang_Lim_2021,Chaudhury_Sen_Ono_2021,Jiang_Gurajada_Lu_2021,Kogkalidis_Moortgat_Moot_2020,Skrlj2021989,Mao2019} have in common is that they all belong to the tightly integrated set of NeSy categories, \textit{Cooperative} and \textit{Compiled} which is good news for NeSy.
+Two out of these seven report lower computational cost than baselines, and performance on par or slightly above baselines, though we must reiterate that performance comparisons are not possible as discussed in Section \ref{sec:datasets}.
+On the down side, we have seen that some studies suffer from high computational cost, and that explicit reasoning still often requires hand crafted domain specific rules and logic which makes them difficult to scale or generalize to other applications.
 Indeed, of the five goals, transferability to new domains was the least frequently satisfied.

 Our view is that the lack of consensus around theories of reasoning and appropriate benchmarks is hindering our ability to evaluate progress.
 Hence we advocate for the development of robust reasoning theories and formal logics as well as the development of challenging benchmarks which not only measure the performance of specific implementations, but have the potential to address real world problems.
-Systems capable of capturing the nuances of natural language (ie., ones that ``understand" human reasoning) while returning sound conclusions (ie., perform logical reasoning) could help combat some of the most consequential issues of our times such as mis- and dis-information, corporate propaganda such as in climate change denialism, divisive political speech, and other harmful rhetoric in the social discourse.
+Systems capable of capturing the nuances of natural language (ie., ones that \say{understand} human reasoning) while returning sound conclusions (ie., perform logical reasoning) could help combat some of the most consequential issues of our times such as mis- and dis-information, corporate propaganda such as climate change denialism, divisive political speech, and other harmful rhetoric in the social discourse.

 \begin{acks} This publication has emanated from research supported in part by a grant from Science Foundation Ireland under Grant number 18/CRT/6183.
 For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission. \end{acks}